mhafsaoui/ItemLayout/README.md

         - first index to display can be specify

 Each component handle single or multi-select item, to do so you just add an ItemClickHandler.

-USE: You have to define two dependencies in your pom, one for addon jar and one for addon source (see screenshot bellow)ies